 Adam’s Peak is more of a test of endurance rather than just a test of actual hiking ability.
 There is no scrambling, no rough terrain, no real need for proper hiking gear and so on.
 If old ladies can make it to the top of Adam’s Peak barefoot, so can you.
 It is a very well-paved trail and the stairs are not overwhelmingly steep or uneven.

 The key to finishing Adam’s Peak is to pace yourself.
 You will struggle at times but you will get there eventually.

-If you are in great physical shape, you can probably reach the top in two hours or less.
+If you are in great physical shape, you can probably reach the top in two hours.
 If you are in average physical shape, I’d say two and a half to three hours is sufficient time.
-If you are in relatively poor physical shape, then give yourself up to four hours, including lots of breaks.
+Even the slowest or those in relatively poor physical shape shouldn’t have too much of a problem.
+I’d estimate about four hours, including a lot of breaks.

 What Time Should You Start Hiking Adam’s Peak?

 You should aim to start hiking Adam’s Peak from Nallathanniya at 2:30 AM at the latest, depending on your level of physical fitness.
 Check when the sunrise starts and try to get to the peak at least 30 minutes before.

 The hike starts off pretty easy, with a lot of stairs but relatively little incline.
 It follows an uphill – flat – uphill – flat pattern for about the first third of the hike before the incline starts picking up.
 It gives you a good warmup for the more difficult stretches towards the top.

 There isn’t much room at the peak itself but you are going to at least want to check out the foot of the Buddha and ring the bell at the top.
 After that, you basically just need to find a good spot to catch the sunrise.
 There isn’t much space at the top at all, and what little space there is will be occupied by people who decided to sleep overnight at the peak.